How to get started and helpful printables to reference.

 1. Start a food log.

 It doesn’t need to be specific.
 Log the foods and approximate amounts.
+Example: Breakfast – 2 eggs, 2 sausage links, bottle of water.

 2. Eat every 3-4 hours.

-4. Eat a sensible breakfast.
+3. Eat a balanced breakfast.

 Example: eggs, meat, berries